bkonkle/assembly-line/README.md

 # assembly-line

-A Yeoman generator for npm libraries compiled by Babel and packaged for the browser with Webpack
+A Yeoman generator for npm libraries compiled by Babel and packaged for the browser with Webpack.

+## Usage

+First, install the generator globally:

+    $ npm install -g generator-assembly-line

+Then, switch to your new project directory and run the generator:

+    $ cd my-new-project
+    $ yo assembly-line

+Answer the questions, and enjoy your new project!

+## License

+The MIT License (MIT)

+Copyright (c) 2015 Brandon Konkle